 The role of a psychologist is to help a person find solutions to the challenges they may be facing.
 Listed below are some of the reasons why people see a psychologist.
 If you or someone you care about is experiencing difficulty with issues like any below, consider consulting a psychologist:

 - difficulty in your interpersonal relationships

 - involved in a traumatic incident, such as a life threatening accident

-- addicted to alcohol or other drugs, or struggle with other compulsive behaviors
+- addiction or struggle with other compulsive behaviors

 - chronically feel anxious or depressed, or have occasions of suicidal thoughts

 - potentially have a learning disability and need a formal assessment